hyunjin72/Mathematics-of-Generative-AI/README.md

 - **Online Lectures:**
   - Zoom link: https://arizona.zoom.us/j/89873942392

-- ** Link to the Living Book: Mathematics of Generative AI, M. Chertkov (to be published by World Scientific in 2026)
+- **Link to the Living Book**: Mathematics of Generative AI, M. Chertkov (to be published by World Scientific in 2026)
   - https://github.com/mchertkov/Mathematics-of-Generative-AI-Book
     - contains pdf file + Jupyter/Python notebooks cited in the book